 The analytical method described above could be applied for some general number of intervals (I > 1), and for non-uniform arrivals, however, the algebraic expressions become too cumbersome to be of much value.
-Therefore, the next section uses simulation to quantify the potential improvement in estimation accuracy of applying Equation 2 instead of Equation 1 to a signalized intersection approach.
+Therefore, Section 4 uses simulation to quantify the potential improvement in estimation accuracy of applying Eq.
+(2) instead of Eq.
+(1) to a signalized intersection approach.